-The institute has well-established regulations and educational requirements for members, and continuously improves its qualification and CPD system to implement International Education Standards (IESs) and maintain compliance with SMO 2.
-It regularly reviews its programs against new IESs and is in the process of making necessary revisions to become fully compliant.
+The institute has well-established regulations and educational requirements for members, and continuously improves its qualification and CPD system to maintain compliance with revised 2015 IES requirements.

 The ICAI offers a wide range of CPD courses for its members and collaborates with other educational and training providers to support its members.
 In addition, it collaborates with other PABs via the Consultative Committee of Accountancy Bodies, and the UK’s Financial Reporting Council to develop and encourage best practice in CPD.

 Lastly, ICAI monitors the work of the IAESB and comments on its work program and exposure drafts.

 The Companies Act of 2014 (as amended 2018) specifies the applicable auditing standards—International Standards on Auditing (Ireland) as issued by the Financial Reporting Council (FRC).
 The Irish Auditing & Accounting Supervisory Authority (IAASA) adopts auditing standards for use in Ireland under license from the FRC in the United Kingdom.
 The standards incorporate the requirements of 2016 ISA issued by the International Auditing and Assurance Standards Board (IAASB) with specific additions.